 According to a survey conducted by the CDC (Centers for Disease Control), an estimated 4 percent of U.S. adults rely on prescription sleep aids to combat insomnia.
 Ambien, Lunesta, Restoril, Sonata, and Halcion have become household names.
 Widespread adoption of prescription sleeping pills and habit-forming sleep medicines are not only a global health concern, but they’re temporary solutions to underlying problems.

-Chronic sleep deprivation and dangerous medications have led to the rise of many natural sleep aids and over the counter (OTC) remedies to cure insomnia.
-These supplements provide alternative pathways through all-natural and herbal homeopathic treatments addressing the causes of insomnia in a safer fashion.
+Chronic sleep deprivation and dangerous medications have led to the rise of many natural sleep aids and over the counter (OTC) remedies to try to address insomnia.
+These supplements provide alternative pathways through all-natural and herbal homeopathic treatments aimed at improving sleep in a safer fashion.
 The goal of this article is to educate on safe non-prescription sleep aids for both children and adults.

 What causes insomnia?
 Insomnia is caused by the brain’s inability to control sleep-wake cycles.
 The process of sleep requires synchronization of two body systems called the circadian biological clock and sleep-wake homeostasis.